ponomarenko/angular-playground/README.md

 # Angular Playground

-A modern Angular (v19) utility application showcasing various developer tools and encoders.
+A modern Angular (v19) utility application providing various developer tools and encoders.
 This project serves as both a practical toolset and a demonstration of Angular best practices.

 ## Features